micropython/micropython/docs/library/uheapq.rst

 .. function:: heappop(heap)

-   Pop the first item froh the ``heap``, and return it.
+   Pop the first item from the ``heap``, and return it.
 Raises IndexError if heap is empty.

 .. function:: heapify(x)